xzuyn/musubi-tuner/src/musubi_tuner/dataset/dataset_config.md

 </details>

-### Qwen-Image-Edit
+### Qwen-Image-Edit and Qwen-Image-Edit-2509

 The Qwen-Image-Edit dataset configuration uses an image dataset with control images.
-Only one control image can be used.
+However, only one control image can be used for the standard model (not `2509`).

 If you set `qwen_image_edit_no_resize_control`, it disables resizing of the control image.
 By default, the control image is resized to the same resolution as the image.

 Also, you can specify the resolution of the control image separately from the training image resolution by using `qwen_image_edit_control_resolution`.
-If you want to resize the control images the same as the official code, specify [1024,1024].
+If you want to resize the control images the same as the official code, specify [1024,1024]. **We strongly recommend specifying this value.**

 `qwen_image_edit_no_resize_control` cannot be specified together with `qwen_image_edit_control_resolution`.